mfcatgrep/Kmacsimize/README.md

 # Debugging

 A lot of debugging messages were added in the code.
 By default are disabled to enable in `~/.local/share/kwin/scripts/KMacsimize/contents/code/main.js` the variable debug should change from false to true and relaunch the kwin script.
-To see the debug messages in a terminal the command `journalctl --follow`
+To see the debug messages in a terminal the command `journalctl --follow` .
+The messages will be identify with a `KMacsimize` string